sourcegraph/handbook/content/people-ops/spending-company-money.md

 - **Cell phone plan:** $75/month
 - **Wellness:** $100/month

 **Co-working/office space:** $300-500/month for renting your space, including parking while you are working from your designated co-working space.

+You will not need permission for choosing which co-working space you’d like to sign up for.
+We trust that you will pick a co-working space which both benefits you and is within budgetary reason.
+Our only recommendation is that you pick a co-working space on a *day-to-day drop in basis* or a *month-to-month basis* for ease of monthly reimbursement.

-> *Note*: This budget is meant to be an average cost of co-working spaces, and serves as a recommendation.
-It should be dependent on the
+> Note: This budget is meant to be an average cost of co-working spaces,
+> and serves as a recommendation.
+It should be dependent on the average
-> average cost of co-working spaces in your particular geo-location.
-If
+> cost of co-working spaces in your particular geo-location.
+If your
-> your co-working space is significantly more than the averages listed
+> co-working space is significantly more than $500 USD, please get
-> here, please get approval from ***People Ops*** and ***Finance*** via email.
+> approval from People Ops and Finance via email.

 **Education and professional development (conferences, courses):** $1000/year (if you want to exceed this amount, simply notify @sourcegraph/people-ops in advance to explain the situation and to receive approval).